 - Applications for these solicitations closed on February 12, 2020

 - General requirements:

 - List of key stakeholders who will participate in the team

 - Letters of support or commitment from key partners

 Equity and Inclusion in Adult Drug Courts

-This CoP will focus on creating and implementing strategies to reduce racial and ethnic disparities in access to adult drug court programs.
+This CoP focused on creating and implementing strategies to reduce racial and ethnic disparities in access to adult drug court programs.
 This CoP is designed to support jurisdictions through a process that moves selected programs from recognizing disparities that exist to implementing practice changes around critical access, service-delivery, or decision-making points that are driving the disparate access.
-This CoP will challenge participating adult drug courts to begin implementing inclusive and informed strategies that actively address and reduce disparities.
-Sites will be supported by expertise from both GAINS Center staff and consultants, as well as from the National Drug Court Institute (NDCI).
-A focus of this Community of Practice will be the implementation of the Equity and Inclusion: Equivalent Access Assessment and Toolkit (NDCI, 2019) in each participating adult drug court.
+This CoP challenged participating adult drug courts to begin implementing inclusive and informed strategies that actively address and reduce disparities.
+Sites were supported by expertise from both GAINS Center staff and consultants, as well as from the National Drug Court Institute (NDCI).
+A focus of this Community of Practice was the implementation of the Equity and Inclusion: Equivalent Access Assessment and Toolkit (NDCI, 2019) in each participating adult drug court.
 Applicants seeking to participate in this opportunity must focus efforts on a particular adult drug court program.

 Using the SIM to Guide Medication-assisted Treatment Implementation